top of page

 WELCOME!

 We are happy to announce we are OPEN for in-person worship!
-Join us on October 13, for the Thanksgiving Sunday,
+Join us on February 16, for the Sixth Sunday after Epiphany, Morning Prayer Service at 9.30 am.

 With improving public health news, Bishop Susan Bell has decided that masking is now optional in all church buildings.
 People of course, are still free to wear masks according to their comfort level and personal health situation, and we thank everyone in advance for respecting each other's decisions in this time of transition.